Gadicuz/jsvrx/README.md

 `DjvDataValidtor` is a `DataValidator` interface implementation using [Djv](https://cli-in-ts.dev/djv/).

-Create new `DjvDataValidator` instance passing an `djv` instace as the constructor's argument.
+Create new `DjvDataValidator` instance passing an `djv` instace as the constructor's parameter.

 ```typescript
 import djv from 'djv';